urbanware-org/typefx/README.md

 The following code was developed on the *Bash* shell, which is the default shell on many *Unix*-like systems (or at least *Linux* distributions).
 It may also work with other shells, however, there is no guarantee for that.

 Notice that unlike the *Python* scripts, the delay range must be given in seconds instead of milliseconds.
+Furthermore, the delay must be given before the string.

 ```bash
 #!/bin/bash